Carrie Fisher Death Star Wars Tribute, The Last Jedi

 Advertisement

-"Okay," I said to myself (and possibly my boyfriend, sitting next to me — sorry, I'm that person) in the theater.
+"Okay," I said to myself (and possibly my boyfriend, sitting next to me — sorry, I'm that person) in the theatre.
 "I guess this is how she goes.
 What a waste."

 But here's the thing: Leia doesn't die.
 Gathering whatever connection to the Force she has left, she manages to push herself back inside the airlock to safety.